Español

 Although enlarged lymph nodes are a common symptom of lymphoma, they are much more often caused by infections.
 Lymph nodes that grow in reaction to infection are called reactive nodes or hyperplastic nodes and are often tender to the touch.

 Lymphomas that start or grow in the abdomen (belly) can cause swelling or pain in the abdomen.
-This could be from lymph nodes or organs such as the spleen or liver enlarging, but it can also be caused by the build-up of large amounts of fluid.
+This could be from lymph nodes or organs, such as the spleen or liver, getting bigger.
+It can also be caused by the buildup of large amounts of fluid.

 An enlarged spleen might press on the stomach, which can cause a loss of appetite and feeling full after only a small meal.